IEntin/ClientServer/docs/README.md

 in front of the same computer.\
 The next step will be implementation of the traditional remote server and client \
 setup with remote key exchanges.
 Among other things it will make possible key \
-rotation happening each time when the client restarts.
+rotation happening each time the client restarts.

 For debugging purposes DebugLog facility allows to print any binary data \
 including sensitive information like cryptographic keys.\